Setting Boundaries and Rejoicing in the Conflict

 In places where violence is found, it can usually be traced back to a boundary that’s being tested.
 The rioting at UC Berkely during the appearance of Milo Yiannopoulos is an example.
 Milo brought a message that challenged the consensus of opinion at Berkeley and he was violently opposed.
 The boundaries of free speech were being tested.

-That happens when you set boundaries.
+That’s what happens when you set boundaries.

 I’ve been contacted by friends who miss the “old Praying Medic.”
 The one who wrote about the supernatural and never discussed politics.
 Some of my friends aren’t interested in politics.
-They want me to focus on the supernatural.
+They want me to focus exclusively on the supernatural.
 Some loathe our new President and don’t like seeing him cast in a positive light.
 Others are interested in what I have to say about him.

 It’s clear that I’m not going to please everyone.
 When you try making everyone happy, you only make yourself miserable.